-The Mason School of Business offers a full-time MBA program, a Master of Accounting program, and an Executive MBA and Flex MBA, both designed for working professionals.
+The Raymond A. Mason School of Business offers a a full-time MBA program, a Master of Accounting program, and Executive MBA, Flex MBA and an Online MBA, all designed for working professionals.
 Students get a personalized, experience-based business education partnering with faculty and executives in real-time, real-world business cases.

 The Law School is the oldest in the country, offering five advanced degrees and boasting the most technologically advanced courtroom in the world.

 The School of Marine Science at our 40-acre Gloucester Point campus is a living laboratory of inland marshes, tidewater bays and open ocean, ready to be explored on one of the school’s 40 vessels.

 And the School of Education offers a fully-integrated approach to advanced teacher, counselor, school psychologist and administrator training, producing professionals who are equipped with the emotional, intellectual and leadership skills to bring about positive change in our nation’s schools and communities.

 - American Studies

 and about our four graduate and professional schools: